 You may also enjoy: The 20 Most Beautiful Towns in Yorkshire

 After checking in, the attendant will brief you on the rules of the baths and provide you with towels to use.
 Next, it’s time to enter the restored Victorian changing rooms to don your swimsuit.

 Your Harrogate Turkish Baths experience starts and ends in this opulent and beautifully tiled relaxation room.
 It’s heated by a continuous flow of hot, dry air, which helps you get warm and build up a light sweat.

 Once you’re warmed up, it’s time to brave the plunge pool that’s designed to improve circulation, flush out toxins in the muscles, and provide a toning effect.
 Gird yourself for the shock!

 “Refreshing” is how one hardy bather described it on my first visit but be prepared for it to feel far colder than 20 degrees.
 Some brave souls plunge straight in and swim gentle lengths, while others inch their way in gingerly before dipping their shoulders under the waters!
 Which would you do?

 Top Tip: Take your towel when you leave the changing area.
 In the hotter rooms, the seats get steamy, and the tiled floors are surprisingly hot!

 After your cold dip, you’ll head to the first of the three heated rooms.
 The Harrogate Baths Tepidarium has a gentle heat of 45 degrees to warm the body, getting you ready for the hotter rooms.

-You’ll see people read, chat quietly, or close their eyes and just drift for a while.
+You’ll see people reading, chatting quietly, or closing their eyes and just drifting for a while.
 No one will rush you.